albert12132/albertwu.org/notes/contents/style_guide.md

 Spacing and Indentation
 -----------------------

+Whitespace style might seem superfluous, but using whitespace in certain places will often make it easier to read code.
+In addition, since Python code depends on whitespace, it requires extra attention.

 1. **Use spaces, not tabs for indentation**: our starter code always uses 4 spaces instead of tabs.
-If you use both spaces and tabs, Python will raise an IndentationError.
+If you use both spaces and tabs, Python will raise an `IndentationError`.

 2. <P>: **Use 4 spaces per indentation level**: technically, Python allows you to use any number of spaces as long as you are